-CATECHISTS… Are responsible for planning, teaching and managing a class of children for a weekly period of one hour and thirty minutes.
-Use several kinds of teaching media and methods, including SmartBoard (files, internet, DVD, board work), verbal presentation/discussion, text, activities, student-student interaction, etc. Requires Safe Environment training and Fingerprinting.
+Catechists are responsible for planning, teaching and managing a class of children for a weekly period of one hour and thirty minutes.
+Use several kinds of teaching media and methods, including SmartBoard (files, internet, DVD, board work), verbal presentation and discussion, text, activities, student-student interaction, etc. *Requires Safe Environment Program (SEP) certification.

-ASSISTANTS… Help the Catechists in all teaching activities, at all class sessions.
+Assistants help the Catechists in all teaching activities, at all class sessions.
 Help to manage children in various class activities.
-Might substitute for the catechist.
-Requires Safe Environment training and Fingerprinting.
+Might substitute for the catechist. *Requires SEP certification.

-SUBSTITUTES… Take the role of a Catechist for one or a few class sessions.
-Contact the catechist to discuss the events of the class substituted for.
-Requires Safe Environment training and Fingerprinting.
+Substitutes take on the role of a Catechist for one or a few class sessions.
+Contact the catechist to discuss the events of the class substituted for. *Requires SEP certification.

 The goal of all catechesis is connecting faith to life and life to faith.